7 best free project management software for small businesses on a budget

 Is the Trello free plan worth it?

 Yes.
 We recommend Trello business users stick with the free plan, rather than upgrading to a paid-for tier.
-Trello is so low on features that you won't be missing out – making it a great, bargain choice for single users that want to manage their project tasks on a Kanban board.
+Trello is so great with features that you won't be missing out – making it a great, bargain choice for single users that want to manage their project tasks on a Kanban board.
+If you're looking to implement any add-ons (or as Trello calls them, “Power-ups”) however, some come at a small additional cost.

 The one reason you'd need to upgrade to Trello Standard would be for the ‘guest access' feature, as this is the only tool that isn't available with the free tier.
 You can read this one of two ways: Trello's free plan is incredibly generous, or its paid-for plans are noticeably lacking.